traclabs/brash_docker/README.md

 docker-compose up
 ```

-See the 'Running' section below for additional usage information.
+See the [Running](#running) section below for additional usage information.

 ## Dev
+In your terminal:
 ```
+# Go to your main repository folder, for instance
+cd ${HOME}/brash_docker

+# Run docker compose
 source setup_dev.sh
 docker-compose build